somesocks/dryad/docs/index.md

 # Dryad

-Dryad is an experimental package manager / build tool designed for complex, multi-language package trees.
+dryad is an experimental package manager / build tool designed for complex, multi-language package trees.

 NOTE: The current version is in early alpha stages, so the design and features are subject to change.